 What is MBSR?

-The Mindfulness-Based Stress Reduction (MBSR) course is an intensive, experiential training in mindfulness to enable you to access your own inner resources to respond more effectively to stress and to improve physical and emotional wellbeing.
-Through mindfulness meditation we find a new way to relate to our experience, moment to moment and without judgement.
-The course places a strong emphasis in helping participants to cultivate a friendly and nourishing relationship toward themselves.
+Mindfulness-Based Stress Reduction (MBSR) is a deeply transformative eight week course in the tradition of Jon Kabat-Zinn (Wherever you go; There you are, Full Catastrophe Living).
+It is an intensive, experiential training in mindfulness which will enable you to access your own inner resources to respond more effectively to stress and improve your emotional wellbeing.
+It will help you to slow down a racing mind and to engage wholeheartedly in the present moment, so as to respond rather than react to life’s daily stressors.
+Through mindfulness meditation we find a new way to relate to our experience, moment to moment, and to let go of our tendency to judge and criticise our inner experience.
+This course places a strong emphasis in helping you to cultivate a befriending and nourishing relationship towards yourself.

 The MBSR course is 8 weeks in duration for one evening per week.
 It includes a full day of mindfulness later in the course to help you to deepen in your mindfulness practice.
 The course includes the development of practical mindfulness skills through practices such as Sitting Meditation, Mindful Yoga and Bodyscan Meditiation.
 Throughout the course particular emphasis is placed on bringing mindfulness to all aspects our lives and this includes the development of a personal mindfulness practice in your life.
 You will receive guided audios and a course handbook to facilitate home practice.